2017 Bhutan Global Money Week

 The Bhutan Royal Monetary Authority (RMA) led this year’s GMW Celebrations, in association with Royal Insurance Corporation of Bhutan Bhutan National Bank Limited, Bhutan Development Bank Limited, Bhutan Insurance Limited, T-Bank and Druk PNB.
 As part of the Financial Literacy Program exciting events were hosted ranging from visits by the Financial Literacy Program team to schools, opening bank accounts under RMA’s guidance and an essay writing contest.

 Representatives of Royal Monetary Authority and the Financial Literacy Program visited schools in Paro to speak to students about financial education.

-A host of banks, namely the Royal Monetary Authority, Bhutan National Bank Limited, Bhutan Development Bank Limited, Bhutan Insurance Limited, T-Bank and Druk PNB, all visited schools to help children open saving accounts.
+A host of banks, namely the Royal Monetary Authority, Bhutan National Bank Limited, Bhutan Development Bank Limited, Bhutan Insurance Limited, T-Bank and Druk PNB, all visited schools to help children open savings accounts.
 The participating schools received all the necessary information and education material beforehand.

 The Royal Money Authority in association with the local schools organized a financial-themed essay writing contest.
 The winners of the contest received rewards and letters of recognition.

 The Royal Monetary Authority (RMA) initiated different programs to create financial awareness among the youth and general public.
 During Global Money Week a “Financial Literacy Education and Awareness Campaign” was held in 20 districts, spearheaded by the Central Bank in collaboration with the financial institutions in Bhutan, with financial assistance from the World Bank.
 The main aim of the campaign was to educate youngsters on the roles and responsibilities of central bank and the services and products provided by the financial institutions.